 Sukanya Samriddhi Scheme is a scheme by the Government of India that aims to provide girl children of India a more secure future.

 Sukanya Samriddhi Scheme will provide for educational expenses, and a few other expenses after the girl turns 18 years old.
 Sukanya Samriddi Scheme gives a return of 8.3% per annum.
-Know 16 points about Sukanya Samriddhi Scheme that will help you understand it better.

 From a tax perspective, Sukanya Samriddhi Scheme is a good option too!
 Whatever amount you invest in Sukanya Samriddhi Scheme is deductible from the taxable income under Section 80C.